Hattie Carnegie: Early life and career

 Carnegie could not sew or cut a pattern herself, but she had an eye for talent.
 Her company discovered some of the most prominent American fashion designers of the twentieth century, such as Norman Norell, Pauline Trigère, Jean Louis, James Galanos, and Clare McCardell.
 For nearly a decade, the made-to-order department was headed by Pauline Fairfax Potter.

 In response to the austerity measures of World War II, Carnegie designed a dress for home sewers that was published in the April 12, 1943, issue of Life magazine.
 Made to order by Carnegie, the dress was said to cost $175, but Life readers could make their own for as little as $5.

 Carnegie's specialty was "the little Carnegie suit".
 In 1950, she was invited to apply her design sense to the Women's Army Corps (WAC) uniform.
 This was adopted for wear on New Year's Day 1951.
 On June 1, 1952, Carnegie received the Congressional Medal of Freedom for the WAC uniform design and for her many other charitable and patriotic contributions.
 The WAC design was so timelessly elegant that it was still in use for women's U.S. Army uniforms in 1968.

-By the time of her death, Carnegie had established an $8 million business.
+By the time of her death in 1956, Carnegie had established an $8 million business.
+Her husband and an employee attempted to sustain the business but it struggled without her creative leadership.
+The couture line ceased in 1965.
+The company continued to produce accessories and jewelry but closed for good in 1976.